dagger/dagger/CONTRIBUTING.md

 # create a branch
 git checkout -b mybranch

-# make chances to your branch, use `git commit -s`, ...
+# make changes to your branch, use `git commit -s`, ...
 # ...

 # push the branch to your own fork